 The expected return on Scheme assets is determined by considering the expected returns available on the assets underlying the current investment policy.
 Expected yields on fixed investments are based on gross redemption yields as at the Balance Sheet date.
 Expected returns on equity investments reflect long-term real rates of return experienced in the respective markets.

-The actual return on scheme assets including expected return on plan assets in the year was a gain of £13.707m (2017/18 a gain of £7.957m).
+The actual return on scheme assets including expected return on plan assets in the year was a loss of £10.387m (2018/19 a gain of £13.707m).

 Local Government Pension Scheme assets comprised: -